Bank Teller Assessment Test - Online Preparation

 - Bank teller skills

-- Bank teller logic
+- Bank teller personality and behavioral

 - Language - the verbal fluency section includes vocabulary questions, reading comprehension, and possibly questions relevant to grammar and punctuation.